 - Blunder Woman Productions, run by narrator Tanya Eby

-(As already mentioned, Spoken Realms, Audiobooks Unleashed and Findaway Voices all have sections of their businesses that function as in-house production houses also, so if you’re wanting to partner with someone other than directly with a narrator, these might also be worth an inquiry.)
+(As already mentioned, Spoken Realms and Audiobooks Unleashed have sections of their businesses that function as in-house production houses also, so if you’re wanting to partner with someone other than directly with a narrator, these might also be worth an inquiry.)

 (Back to top)

 Working Directly with Narrators – the Auditioning Process